Moving to Switzerland

 What is a typical expat home or apartment like in Switzerland?

 "Expat homes and apartments in Switzerland typically offer spacious layout, large floor-to-ceiling windows, and modern furnishing.
 Many homes and apartments come with modern kitchens with state-of-the-art appliances, designer bathrooms, and ample storage space.
 They often have balconies with stunning views of the surrounding landscapes, including the Alps and Lake Geneva.
 Expat homes and apartments are usually in close proximity to amenities, such as shops and restaurants.
-In addition, public transport is usually conveniently located nearby," said one expat in Switzerland.
+In addition, public transport is usually conveniently located nearby," explained one expat living in Switzerland.

 What is the average cost of housing in Switzerland?